For All Memory Concerns Including Memory Loss, Alzheimer's, and Dementia

 - Facilitation of advanced diagnostic testing to guide treatment

-- An on-site cognitive behavioral neurologist and nurse practitioner
+- An on-site cognitive behavioral neurologist and neuropsychologist

 When dementia is diagnosed, there is reason for hope.
 Based on our evaluation, we work with each patient to develop an individualized treatment plan and then coordinate with the patient’s primary care physician on recommendations for treatment.
 A typical care plan might include evidence-based treatments that strengthen and extend cognitive abilities, such as lifestyle modifications, care programs, and noninvasive brain stimulation techniques—as well as access to cutting-edge research.